Day 1 : Finding Center

 PLAY around with these two central fingers on the two central tones of the piano.

-What happens when you try to connect sounding these tones to the cycle your diaphragmatic breath?
+What happens when you try to connect sounding these tones to the cycle of your diaphragmatic breath?

 Let's do one more thing today.